rkshaon/software-engineering-preparation/DesignPatterns/README.md

 ## Scope
 - Focus on solving common problems related to software design and object-oriented programming.
 - Operate at a lower level of abstraction, often dealing with individual components or classes.
+- Design patterns are more about the smaller-scale aspects of code design.
+- Design patterns are often used within the context of a single module or component.
+- Design patterns aim to solve specific issues in code design and object interactions.

 ## Design Patterns
 - Creational Patterns